Richa-iitr/Compiler-Design-Project-Interpreter/README.txt

 Compiler-Design-Project-Interpreter

-Code for Interpreter which takes JAVA program as input and performs simple arithmetic subtraction: Code for extended interpreter which performs print, arithmetic operations, function calls, loops etc with integers as well as doubles using regex for lexical analysis and ast for parsing:
+Check the github repo for more screenshots etc. : https://github.com/Richa-iitr/Compiler-Design-Project-Interpreter Code for Interpreter which takes JAVA program as input and performs simple arithmetic subtraction: Code for extended interpreter which performs print, arithmetic operations, function calls, loops etc with integers as well as doubles using regex for lexical analysis and ast for parsing:

 Run the code: